SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 ## Playbook details

 To access the detailed view of a playbook just simply click on the applicable playbook card.
 Once on the playbook page, you should now see some ‘warning’ icons on tabs and inside configuration panel.
-These icons are here to guide the user when there are some issues to resolve before the playbook can be activated.
+These icons are here to guide you when there are some issues to resolve before the playbook can be activated.

 You can also now save your playbook from any tab, the save button is now in the header part of the playbook